emmavr99/emmavr99.github.io/essays/how-to-be-smart-asking-questions-the-smart-way.md

 ---
 layout: essay
 type: essay
-title: How To Be Smart: Asking Questions The Smart Way is Always The Smartest Options
+title: How To Be Smart: Asking Questions The Smart Way is Always The Smartest Option
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-10
 labels: